gungorAF/Bunny-Game/README.md

-You can run project:
+You can run project if you write these to command line: make
->  make
-> ./main
+./main